rebeccaferrell/CSSS508/Lectures/slides_week_6.md

 dplyr::do()
 ===

-When the loop involves taking different chunks of your data and doing something with it, the `do` function in the `dplyr` package combined with `group_by` is a nice option.
+When the loop involves taking different chunks of your data and taking the same actions on it, the `do` function in the `dplyr` package combined with `group_by` is a good option.

 ```r